metabolize/dockjump/README.md

 up the necessary root, shadow, and application databases for graphile-migrate to do its thing.

-In production, Dockjump is not in the picture: you run `graphile-migrate migrate` the usual way.
+In production, Dockjump is not in the picture: you set `DATABASE_URL` and run `graphile-migrate migrate` the usual way.

 We've been using similar tooling at Metabolize–Curvewise for a while, with a